Automatic visual inspection for pharmaceutics.

 Integration and delivery

-Radency engineer smoothly integrated into the client’s project following their preferred management approach and tools.
+Radency engineer smoothly integrated into the client’s tool to manage projects following their preferred management approach.